 Body belts with a D-ring located on the rear waist are for travel restraint and hip D-rings are for positioning applications.

 Connection devices attach the belt or harness to the tie-off point.
-This can be one device, such as a shock-absorbing lanyard, restraint lanyard or SRL, or a combination of devices, such as work lines, rope grabs, tie-off straps, and carabiners.
+This can be one device, such as a shock-absorbing lanyard, positioning and restraint lanyards, self-retracting lifelines (SRLs), leading-edge SRLs or a combination of devices that include items such as work lines, rope grabs, tie-off straps, and carabiners.

 Shock-absorbing lanyards can be used both to restrain workers in position and to arrest falls.
 When using a restraint lanyard, the length should be kept as short as possible and never used for any vertical free fall hazard application.
 Restraint lanyards are available in a variety of materials, including steel cables, nylon rope, nylon webbing and polyester webbing.
 Shock-absorbing lanyards (see Figures A and C) can be made of steel, nylon rope, nylon webbing or Dacron webbing.